AanZee/conventions/javascript/jquery.md

 # jQuery

 ## Prefix jQuery objects with dollar sign
-Prefix jQuery objects with dollar sign to recognize them in your code
+Prefix jQuery objects always with a dollar sign to recognize them in your code.

 **Right:**
 ```javascript